Aishetu Fatima Dozie is the former General Manager and Division Head, Investment Banking West Africa, Rand Merchant Bank Nigeria Limited.

 What does Entrepreneurship mean to you?

 Living in a constant state of exhilaration and fear!
 As the founder of a young company, it’s incredibly scary to be the main decision-maker before you have the resources to build a team.
 You have to be strong-willed to expose yourself to the market and try different things in order to see what works.
-This means there will be successes and failure.
+This means there will be successes and failures.
 It’s both exciting and terrifying.
 Entrepreneurship is essentially being comfortable with being incredibly uncomfortable and not allowing fear to cause you to freeze.

 If you weren’t an entrepreneur, you would be…?